ciro-mota/simple-linktree/README.md

 Replace the `profile.jpg` image inside the `img` folder.

-- Change the colors in the `style.css` file.
+- Change the colors in the `style.css` file if you want.

+> [!TIP]
-To change the background and other color elements.
+>To change the background and other color elements.
 Go to the `style.css` inside the `css` folder and edit lines 4 of up to 8.

 ## 💻 Deploy